koenvervloesem/snipskit/docs/source/usage.rst

     [secret]
     switch=light1

+.. note:: To use the app configuration, you need to add the argument `config=AppConfig()` when initializing your app.
+Without this argument, your app doesn't have access to the configuration.

 With `self.assistant` you get access to the assistant's configuration as an :class:`.AssistantConfig` object, which behaves like a :class:`dict`.
 This reads the configuration from the assistant's directory, which is normally '/usr/share/snips/assistant/assistant.json' on a Raspbian system.

 And with `self.snips` you get access to the configuration of Snips, which also behaves like a :class:`dict`.
 This reads the configuration from the Snips configuration file, which is normally '/etc/snips.toml' on a Raspbian system.